-Audit fees include amounts paid for professional services rendered by the auditors in connection with the audit of the Company's annual consolidated financial statements and the review of the Company's interim financial statements.
-The decrease of \$58,130 from 2014 to 2015 is largely due to a comfort letter provided for the Company's Series 3 Preferred Share issuance and a consent letter provided for the Company's shelf prospectus in 2014: no such expenses were incurred in 2015.
+Audit fees include amounts paid or accrued for professional services rendered by the auditors in connection with the audit of the Company's annual consolidated financial statements, the review of the Company's interim financial statements, and accounting advisory services related to the audited financial statements.
+The increase of \$19,100 from 2015 to 2016 is largely due to an ad hoc advisory service provided in 2016.